kedro-org/kedro/docs/source/extend_kedro/plugins.md

     )
 ]

-The `directory` argument is optional, it is useful when you have multiple templates like [kedro-starters](https://github.com/kedro-org/kedro-starters).
+The `directory` argument is optional and should be used when you have multiple templates in one repository as for the [official kedro-starters](https://github.com/kedro-org/kedro-starters).
 If you only have one template, your top-level directory will be treated as the template.
 You can take the [pandas-iris](https://github.com/kedro-org/kedro-starters/tree/main/pandas-iris) example for reference.
 ```

 In your `setup.py`, you need to register the specifications to `kedro.starters`.